The computational complexity of the solid torus core recognition problem: An algorithm for the solid torus core recognition problem

-\begin{cor} The Hopf link recognition problem is in \textbf{NP}. \end{cor} \begin{proof} Let $D$ be a diagram of a link $L$ in $\mathbb{S}^3$.
-Suppose that the crossing measure of $D$ is $n$.
+First, we show that the Hopf link recognition problem is in \textbf{NP}.
 We consider the following non-deterministic algorithm. \begin{enumerate} \item If the number of components of $L$ is two, then let $L = K_1 \cup K_2$.
 Otherwise output ``no''. \item If $K_1$ is the unknot in $\mathbb{S}^3$, then construct a triangulation $\mathcal{T}_{E_1}$ of the solid torus $E_1 = \mathbb{S}^3 - \text{int}N(K_1)$ such that $\mathcal{T}_{E_1}^{(1)}$ contains $K_2$.
 Otherwise output ``no''. \item If $K_2$ is the core of $E_1$, then output ``yes''.
 Otherwise output ``no''. \end{enumerate}

 The link $L = K_1 \cup K_2$ is the Hopf link if and only if $K_1$ is the unknot and $K_2$ is the core of $E_1 = \mathbb{S}^3 - \text{int}N(K_1)$.
 Therefore, the above algorithm outputs ``yes'' if and only if $L$ is the Hopf link.